galaxyproject/training-material/topics/admin/tutorials/tool-management/tutorial.md

 > ### {% icon hands_on %} Hands-on: Installing tools from a tool list
 >
-> 1. (optional) Use the `tail` command to watch the installation proceed
+> 1. (optional) Watch the installation proceed by running `journalctl -f -u galaxy` in a separate remote shell.
 >
-> 2. Use the Ephemeris command [`shed-tools`](https://ephemeris.readthedocs.io/en/latest/commands/shed-tools.html) to install all of the tools from the `workflow_tools.yml` file on your Galaxy.
+> 2. Use the Ephemeris [`shed-tools`](https://ephemeris.readthedocs.io/en/latest/commands/shed-tools.html) command to install all of the tools from the `workflow_tools.yml` file on your Galaxy.
 >
 >    > ### {% icon question %} Question
 >    > What did your command look like?